congto/OpenStack-Mitaka-Scripts/OPS-Mitaka-LB-Ubuntu/README.md

 ## Install on CONTROLLER NODE
 ### install IP establishment script and repos for mitaka
-- Edit file config in dicrectory with IP that you want to use.
+- Edit file `config.cfg` in dicrectory with IP that you want to use.

 ```sh
 bash ctl-1-ipadd.sh